CloudLabs-MOC/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_10_AzureADAuthenticationForWindowsAndLinuxVM.md

     ![Create vm](./media/create-vm-06.png)

     > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
     > - Hit the Validate button for the corresponding task.
-You can proceed to the next task if you receive a success message.
+If you receive a success message, you can proceed to the next task.
     > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+    > - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
 We are available 24/7 to help you out.

    <validation step="6d6f986c-9dc3-4dd6-9383-5d1200cede9b" />